MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-teams-groups-sites.md

 ## Sensitivity label management

 Creating, modifying, and deleting sensitivity labels that you use for Microsoft Teams, Office 365 groups, and SharePoint sites requires careful coordination with publishing label policies to users.
-Avoid creation errors for sites and groups that affect all users by using the following guidance.
+Avoid creation errors for sites and groups that can affect all users by using the following guidance.

 **Creating and publishing labels:**

 After a sensitivity label is created and published, it can take up to 24 hours for the label to become visible for users in teams, groups, and sites.
 Use the following steps to publish a label for all users in the tenant:

 1. Create the sensitivity label and publish it for just a few user accounts in the tenant.

 2. Wait for 24 hours.

 3. After this 24 hours wait, use one of the user accounts you specified in step 1 to create a team, Office 365 group, or SharePoint site with the label that you created in step 1.

 4. If there are no errors during the creation operation for step 3, publish the label for all users in your tenant.
 If there are errors, wait a further 24 hours and repeat steps 3 and 4.
+Contact Microsoft Support if the errors persist after this time.

 **Modifying and deleting published labels:**